MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-intune.md

 - [Manage Microsoft Defender for Endpoint on devices with Microsoft Intune](/mem/intune/protect/mde-security-integration?pivots=mdssc-ga)
 - [Manage security settings for Windows, macOS, and Linux natively in Defender for Endpoint](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/manage-security-settings-for-windows-macos-and-linux-natively-in/ba-p/3870617)

 > [!NOTE]
-> If managed via Intune, it will not allow for the device to register via the Microsoft Defender for Endpoint Security Settings Management ([Microsoft Defender XDR portal (https://security.microsoft.com)](Microsoft Defender XDR portal (https://security.microsoft.com) or)).
+> If the device is managed via Intune, the device won't register via Defender for Endpoint Security Settings Management in the [Microsoft Defender portal](https://security.microsoft.com).
+Only the policies set via Intune take effect.

-> [!IMPORTANT]
-> Important
-> Only the policies set via Intune will take effect, and the Microsoft Defender for Endpoint Security Settings Management will not be used.
 #### **Set policies using Microsoft Intune**

 You can manage the security settings for Microsoft Defender for Endpoint on macOS under **Setting Preferences** in Microsoft Intune.